Bobby Olszewski: Winter Garden Commission

-Olszewski became a City Commissioner in Winter Garden.
-He was first elected with 71 percent of the vote and ran unopposed for his second term.
+Olszewski became a City Commissioner in Winter Garden, first elected with 71 percent of the vote and ran unopposed for his second term.
 Commissioner Olszewski helped save a 1-year-old beagle puppy named Rufus from being euthanized and helped bring baseball to Winter Garden with the Winter Garden Squeeze of the Florida Collegiate Summer League.
 Olszewski was the only Winter Garden Commissioner to vote against removing prayer from the commission meetings stating his vote was “the most indicative of defending the Constitution.”
 When Major League Baseball's Houston Astros and Washington Nationals were looking to leave their respective Spring Training homes in the Florida Grapefruit League, Commissioner Olszewski reached out to both organizations about moving their Spring Training to Winter Garden.
 The Astros came for a tour of Winter Garden but decided on moving to West Palm Beach in the shared Cacti Park of the Palm Beaches with the Nationals.
 Commissioner Olszewski served on the West Orange Chamber of Commerce board of directors and was a graduate of their Leadership West Orange program.
 He additionally is a graduate of the Orange County Public Schools Leadership Orange program as well as the Orlando Economic Partnership Political Leadership Institute.
 The University of Central Florida Alumni Association highlighted his service as a Winter Garden Commissioner.
 Olszewski was runner-up for the Orange County Commission race in District 1 where he was endorsed by Major League Baseball All-Star and World Series Champion Johnny Damon and Joey Fatone of N Sync.